cinnData/MLearning/11. Neural networks/README.md

 In scikit-learn, MLP models  are available in the classes `MLPRegressor` and `LPClassifier`, from the subpackage `neural_network`.
 The key parameter is `hidden_layer_sizes`, which sets the number of nodes of each hidden layer.

-An example of a MLP classifier with a single hidden layer with 32 nodes would be:
+An example of a MLP classifier with a single hidden layer of 32 nodes would be:

 `from sklearn.neural_network import MLPClassifier`